bsmg/beat-saber-community-wiki/health-and-safety.md

 {.is-warning}

 # A Short Message from TammyMatty
 To reduce the risk of physical injury, always remember to stretch before and after playing Beat Saber.
-Consider the following:
+Please consider the following:

 ![Wammy](/uploads/images/wammy.gif "Wammy")